JonathanKelsi/pwnable.kr/cmd1.md

 The program first sets the `PATH` environment variable to `/thankyouverymuch`.
 Then, it executes the command that is passed as an argument.
 However, the program checks if the command contains `flag`, `sh`, or `tmp` and if it does, it returns.

 Our goal is to print the flag.
-However, since the `PATH` environment variable was changed, we can't just call `cat` to print the flag - the shell will not be able to find the executable files.
-However, we can still use the `cat` command by using the absolute path to the executable file.
+Since the `PATH` environment variable was changed, we can't just call `cat` to print the flag - the shell will not be able to find it.
+Nevertheless, we can still use the `cat` command by using the absolute path to the executable file.

 Now that we can use the `cat` commnad, we need to figure out how to print the flag.
-We can't just `bin/cat flag` because the program checks if the command contains `flag`.
+We can't just `/bin/cat flag` because the program checks if the command contains `flag`.
 However, we can use the `cat` command to print *everything* inside the current directory:

 ```bash
 $ /bin/cat *